ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/index.md

 - [Archiving and Data Transfer](https://docs.archer2.ac.uk/user-guide/data/#archiving-and-data-transfer)

-You may also be able to access the new *NSCDS* storage to store data beyond the lifetime of ARCHER2 for use on other UK national HPC facilities.
+You may also be able to access the new *NSCDS/EPCCfs* storage to store data beyond the lifetime of ARCHER2 for use on other UK national HPC facilities.
 See the [Data section](data.md) for more details.